 - eliminating other causes of your symptoms

-- gradual loss of ability to care for self
+- a gradual loss of the ability to care for yourself

 - difficulty performing routine activities